[Oeva-list] tax issues fair would be paying EV drivers

 every year about the rate.
 It should go up every year so that the state

 has a cost adjusted constant amount of revenue to work with.
-That is one of
+That is one

-the worst problems with the gas tax - it is not tied to either the price of
+of the worst problems with the gas tax - it is not tied to either the price

-gas or the general inflation so effectively it goes down every year.
+of gas or the general inflation so effectively it goes down every year.

 I agree with Larry W and others that the road planning process has

 significant waste and has made some poor decisions.
-To some extent that happens
+To some extent that

-hindsite it can be harder in real-time.
+in hindsite it can be harder in real-time.
 One way to cut waste is to have

 predictable funding so that people can make plans once and then implement.
-If

 That is my two hundred watt hours on the situation.